Title: The CHF Initiative

 Supportive Financing Mechanism: Anne Arundel Health System is participating in the state’s Admission Readmission Revenue program.

 Evaluation Plan: Evaluation that compares admissions, readmissions, and emergency room visits for the local CHF population before and after the implementation of the program.
 In addition, patient satisfaction, clinician satisfaction and quality of life surveys will be implemented.

 Patient Health and Cost Outcomes: After just the first month of implementation, preliminary data demonstrates a 26% decrease in CHF readmissions.
-Statistically significant results will be available in early 2012.

 Target Population: Patients with Congestive Heart Failure in the community served by Anne Arundel Health System